 Google Ventures partner Rick Klau talks about his experience at Google using the OKR – Objectives and Key Results – approach.
 It’s a long video, but at about the 25 minute mark he talks about how, ‘at least half the objectives/targets need to come from the bottom up’.
-In other words, the Execs can set the company objectives, then - to ensure engagement and buy-in – individuals and teams and set their own goals that will contribute to the company goals.
+In other words, the Execs can set the company objectives, then to ensure engagement and buy-in, individuals and teams and set their own goals that will contribute to the company goals.
 OKRs though are not the basis for an individual’s performance evaluation.
-Additionally, targets should only be achieved at a 60-to-70% level, in his words if you are consistently hitting your targets “you are sandbagging it”.
+It’s about teams and outcomes.
+Additionally, targets should only be achieved at a 60-to-70% level.
+In his words if you are consistently hitting your targets “you are sandbagging it”.

 Wells Fargo set the targets, and there were consequences if the people didn’t get the numbers.
 Gaming the measures and manipulating the system was rife.
 But management were okay with this, they were getting the numbers they needed.
-The cost is huge – not the financial penalty – but the loss of trust with their customers and potential customers.
+The cost is huge.
+Not just the financial penalty, but the loss of trust with their customers and potential customers.

 Using a KPI methodology like PuMP, ensures we have a proven method for describing results, designing performance measures and setting targets.
 Learn more on this page.